projectionist/projectionist.github.io/tools.md

 * Uses Debian 8.2 64-bit.
 The Raspberry PI uses NOOBs, an OS based on an older version of Debian.
 * OpenGL ES 2.0 is provided by MESA on the VM, other GL APIs are available on the VM which you aren't expected to use because they are not available on the Raspberry PI.
 * The VM uses [Weston](http://wayland.freedesktop.org/building.html), the reference implementation of the [Wayland](http://wayland.freedesktop.org) window system.
-On the Raspberry PI, the propriatary drivers provide direct display access.
+On the Raspberry PI, the proprietary drivers provide direct display access.

 ## Raspberry PI deployment